cylc/cylc-doc/src/user-guide/writing-workflows/parameterized-tasks.rst

            P3M = "model[-P3M] => model"

-For another example, here task ``model`` generates 10 files in sequence at it runs.
+For another example, here task ``model`` generates 10 files in sequence as it runs.
 Task ``proc_file0`` triggers when the model starts running, to wait for and process the first file; when that is done, ``proc_file1`` triggers to wait for the second file; and so on.